adampmoss/adampmoss.github.io/_posts/2017-06-13-3-peaks-2017-a-broken-resolve.markdown

 > "I had somehow led us down a completely different path."

 We deliberated briefly, one possibility that we go back up and start again, another that we search for the nearest recognisable landmark, but hastened by the desire to exit the adverse weather as quickly as possible we opted to continue down the wrong path.
-The hope was that we’d end up rejoining the previous route at some point.
-That did not happen, and little did we know that we were about to embark upon a long journey of hapless trudging through what can only be described as no-man’s land.
+The hope was that we’d ultimately end up rejoining the previous route at some point.
+Well that did not happen, and little did we know that we were about to embark upon a long journey of hapless trudging through what can only be described as no-man’s land.

-A relatively short period of time had passed when we reached something that somewhat resembled ground level as we tumbled down the wrong side of the mountain.
+A relatively short period of time had passed when we reached something that somewhat resembled ground level as we recklessly tumbled down the wrong side of the mountain.
 It was mostly a course of steep, grassy verges and we adopted a network of gushing mountain tributaries as our guide down the slippery slopes.
 This eventually led to a stunning waterfall that brought us mercifully to the foot of the mountain, out of the extreme weather, but in the middle of nowhere.
 We were now totally lost.

 > "I found my frustration with the situation was also accompanied by a worsening resentment towards the practice of mountain climbing."